j-hc/revanced-magisk-module/README.md

     Another pop-up will appear,
 click on "install".
     <img src="./Installation/11.jpg">
-Once Microg is installed, click on YouTube Extended (in the notification bar) and click on "Install"
+Once MicroG is installed, click on YouTube Extended (in the notification bar) and click on "Install"
 <p align="center">
 and you're done.
 In YouTube settings, go to the "ReVanced Extended" tab, then to "Miscellaneous", Click on "Open MicroG" to be able to connect to your Google Account.